CMS Releases Proposed Price Transparency Rules for Payers: An Initial Take

 The proposal also states that insurers “would be required to make available to the public, including stakeholders such as consumers, researchers, employers, and third-party developers the in-network negotiated rates with their network providers and historical payments of allowed amounts to out-of-network providers through standardized, regularly updated machine-readable files.”
 The inclusion of out-of-network cost data would be a new undertaking for us, and we are evaluating these new rules.
 However, as with our already announced FHIR-based interoperability API services, we will be strongly advocating for the development of FHIR standards for these.
 We are actively involved in HL7’s Da Vinci working group on price transparency.

-Finally, the inclusion of prescription price transparency is an important one.
+Finally, the inclusion of prescription price transparency rules is an important one.
 It is a capability we offer today, with our partner MedSavvy, and will be exploring the rules in more detail.

 Comments are due to CMS within the next 60 days.
 Please reach out to me with your thoughts on the proposed rules.
 We’d like to hear about your planned comments or questions on working with HealthSparq to address these rules.